Childcare centers navigating covid times

-(ST. JOSEPH, Mo,) Since the pandemic began, childcare services are busting at the seams, and the costs continue to rise.
+(ST. JOSEPH, Mo,) Since the pandemic began, childcare services are bursting at the seams, and the costs continue to rise.

-The Discovery Center at the YWCA is currently full.
-Megan Murray, the director of the center says 16 families are on the waitlist to get their children in.

-"What I can tell you is the need is beyond great," said Murray.
+"What I can tell you is they need is beyond great," said Murray.
 "I average between five to six phone calls every two or three days looking for childcare."

-Murray has worked in early childhood education since 1998 and has never seen the wailist fill up so quickly.
+Murray has worked in early childhood education since 1998 and has never seen the waitlist fill up so quickly.
 "And I don't know the reason these families are looking for care," she added.

 Murray also prides the center in being an affordable option for families in St. Joseph.